What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 - TECRO E-1 visas

-What Hasn’t Changed in the U.S. Visa Process
+6. What Remains Unchanged in the 2025 U.S. Visa Process

 - Visa fee validity: Still valid for 365 days after payment.

-- Appointment scheduling: Must be done via the official U.S. visa portal.
+- Appointment scheduling: Must be done via the official U.S. portal.

 - Check your email for an official cancellation notice.

-- Update eligibility questions to reflect the new interview requirements.
+- Update your eligibility questions according to the new interview requirements.

-- Use your existing MRV receipt — it remains valid for one reschedule without extra payment.
+- Use your existing MRV receipt — it remains valid for one reschedule.